Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 to circumvent data protection schemes, uncover security loopholes or attempt to

 gain access to resources that are not properly authorized.
 It is strictly

-forbidden to attempt to circumvent any of Onondaga Community College's security
+forbidden to attempt to circumvent any of OCC's security

 measures.
 Hacking and password grabbing are also strictly prohibited.
 Accounts, passwords, and other authentication

 mechanisms, may not, under any circumstances, be shared with, or used by,